Homonym (biology)

-In biology, a homonym is a name for a taxon that is identical in spelling to another such name, that belongs to a different taxon.
+In biology, a homonym is a name for a taxon that is identical in spelling (or effectively identical; see below) to another such name, that belongs to a different taxon.

-The rule in the International Code of Zoological Nomenclature is that the first such name to be published is the senior homonym and is to be used (it is "valid"); any others are junior homonyms and must be replaced with new names.
+The Principle of homonymy in the International Code of Zoological Nomenclature, coordinate with the principle of priority, is that the first such name to be published is the senior homonym and is to be used (it is "valid"); any others are junior homonyms and must be replaced with new names.